Bot Traffic Detection

 How to identify bot traffic in Google Analytics?

-- Bounce rate (What is the percentage of people who left your site from a certain page without visiting any other pages?).
-This will help you identify if some of your visitors tells a story of random browsing or if they actually clicked a link and landed on another page that they have not reached by following links on your web pages.
+• Bounce rate (What is the percentage of people who left your site from a certain page without visiting any other pages?).
+This will help you identify if some of your visitors tell a story of random browsing or if they actually clicked a link and landed on another page that they have not reached by following links on your web pages.

-- Forms filled out (How many visitors filled out certain forms?).
+• Forms filled out (How many visitors filled out certain forms?).
 If your bots are programmed to fill in fields then this will be the percentage of people who tried to do so.
-As a rule of thumb, if you have large numbers of visitors who are filling out the same form over and over again, then there is a high probability that they are bots.
+As a rule of thumb, if you have large numbers of visitors who are filling out the same form over and over again, then there is a high probability that they are bots and bot detection will be required.

-Instead of having rules in Google Analytics that direct you to block traffic immediately, it’s better to monitor these rules over a period of weeks or months before making any decisions about blocking suspicious requests since bots can adapt more quickly than solutions created by humans.
-Plus, if you have multiple lines of defence such as the ones mentioned above and most of them are triggered, chances are you’re being attacked by a bot or a group of bots.
+Instead of having rules in Google Analytics that direct you to block traffic immediately, it’s better to monitor these rules to monitor bot traffic detection over weeks or months before making any decisions about blocking suspicious requests since bots can adapt more quickly than solutions created by humans.
+Plus, if you have multiple lines of defence such as the ones mentioned above and most of them are triggered, chances are you need to implement bot identification as you’re being attacked by a bot or a group of bots.

-How to identify bot traffic in Adobe Analytics?
+How do you do bot detection in Adobe Analytics?

 This approach will only work for bots that have automated scripts designed for browsing websites rather than actual humans who are accessing your pages with Autoplay enabled or if they use multiple devices like mobile phone browsers which don’t provide unique IDs.